-To prevent you from being terrorized by these cold-blooded, flying pests, we’ve created a guide to everything you should know about cockroaches capable of flight.
-This piece included:
+To prevent you from being terrorized by these cold-blooded, flying cockroaches, we’ve created a guide to everything you should know.

 - Why do I have roaches in my house?

 - Which cockroaches are flying cockroaches?